yxf/substrate-redpacket/build_a_blockchain_redpacket_with_substrate.md

 # Build a blockchain RedPacket with Substrate

 ### Introduction
-RedPacket is a easy way to airdrop.
-Anyone can claim some funds from a valid RedPacket that was created by someone, and creator's balance will be reserved to prevent insufficient balance error when distributing.
+RedPacket is an easy way to airdrop.
+Everyone can claim some funds from a valid RedPacket that was created by others.
+And creator's balance will be reserved to prevent insufficient balance error when distributing.

 ### Data structure and storage items